-I’m still working on a few leftovers from Easter, how about you?
+I’m still working on a few Ham leftovers, leftovers from Easter, how about you?
 One thing I love to do is make soup with my ham bone and some of my ham.
 This year I made a Honey Glazed Cajun Spiced Ham, and those Cajun flavors are pretty specific.
 I knew some of that would transfer to whatever soup I was making, so I thought I would capitalize on that.
 I knew that this Cajun Ham & Rice Soup would bring those flavors home.

 You don’t have to have a Honey Glazed Cajun Spiced Ham to make this soup, though.
 It will be just as delish with any ham; using the Cajun Ham along with the Cajun Spices in the soup just amps the flavor up a notch.

 About Cajun Ham & Rice Soup:

 Cajun Ham & Rice Soup is a fantastic melange of flavors, from the flavorful stock (I made mine from my Honey Glazed Cajun Spiced Ham so it already had some of the flavors) enhanced with just a little Cajun Spice (that link goes to my homemade version) to the hearty & healthy veggies.
 There’s some rice, too, one of the things I associate with so many of the Cajun dishes, and that makes this a kind of heartwarming, stick to your ribs recipes.
 It’s really a meal in a bowl and this is truly one of my favorite soups.
 Shhhh, though, don’t tell any of my other soups!
 Just discretely check the links at the bottom of the page.

-And while I love the Cajun Spices, I made sure to carry more of that Cajun flavor home by using the Classic New Orlean’s Trinity: that’s the combo of bell peppers, onion, and celery that are the basis of so many Cajun dishes.
+And while I love the Cajun Spices, I made sure to carry more of that Cajun flavor home by using the Classic New Orlean’s Trinity in this soup: that’s the combo of bell peppers, onion, and celery that are the basis of so many Cajun dishes.
 And I added in a few carrots, for color and because well…I love me some carrots!
 I think the slightly sweet flavor of carrot goes so well with this spicy soup.

 Making Cajun Ham & Rice Soup: